The Christian O'Connell Show

-The Christian O'Connell Show is a multi award winning radio show, hosted by Christian O'Connell.
+The Christian O'Connell Show is a multi-award-winning radio show, hosted by Christian O'Connell.

 The show was originally produced in the United Kingdom, starting as The Christian O'Connell Breakfast Show on a local station in Bournemouth in 1998, going national in 2001, then moving with O'Connell to Australia in 2018.
 Though still broadcast live as a morning show, the word "Breakfast" has been dropped from the title to reflect the various times it airs in different Australian markets.

-The show airs between 6am and 9am on weekdays on Gold 104.3 in Melbourne and between 7pm and 8pm on Gold 104.3 in Melbourne, WSFM in Sydney, 97.3 FM in Brisbane, Mix 102.3 in Adelaide and 96FM in Perth.
+The show airs between 6 am and 9am on weekdays on Gold 104.3 in Melbourne and between 7 pm and 8 pm on Gold 104.3 in Melbourne, Gold 101.7 in Sydney, Mix 102.3 in Adelaide and 96FM in Perth.

 A daily podcast of the previous morning's show is also produced.